Notice: Your browser is not supported or outdated so some features of the site might not be available.

 2.36 dB

-The peaks and dips performance is good.
-There are only a few minor peaks and dips, suggesting that the headphones can control their sound profile quite well.
-A handful of peaks in the low and mid-treble makes sibilants like cymbals sound piercing, while the dips alternatingly dulls these fast transient sounds.
-In the high-treble at the thresholds of human hearing, a sharp peak adds an exaggerated hiss and brilliance, followed by a deep and narrow dip, which closes the sound a bit, though most audio doesn't occupy these ranges.
+The peaks and dips performance is very good.
+There are only a few minor peaks and dips, indicating a smooth and balanced sound signature.
+A handful of peaks in the low and mid-treble makes sibilants, like cymbals, sound relatively piercing, while the dips alternatingly dull these fast transient sounds.
+In the high-treble at the thresholds of human hearing, a sharp peak adds an exaggerated hiss and brilliance, though most audio doesn't occupy these ranges, and sensitivity in the high frequencies varies with people.

 Weighted Group Delay